angular/react-native-renderer/README.md

 (the `Reload JS` button may have to be hit sometimes)

 Tip: if your computer is too slow to start the file watcher, increase the timer in `.\dist\app\ngReactNative\node_modules\react-native\packager\react-packager\src\FileWatcher\index.js`

+To run tests in node:
+* Launch `gulp test.node`

+To run tests in Chrome:
+* Launch `gulp test.browser`